Achievable logoAchievable logo

 Spot and forward rate

-Two important types of quotes are provided when a currency conversion is considered - the spot and forward price.
-The spot price reflects today’s exchange rate and is primarily utilized when a currency conversion must occur immediately.
-The forward price is an exchange rate agreed upon today but for a conversion that will happen in the future.
-For example, a person obtains a specific exchange rate to convert US Dollars to Euros in four months.
+Two important types of quotes are provided when a currency conversion is considered: the spot and forward price.
+The spot price reflects today’s exchange rate and is primarily used when a currency conversion must occur immediately.
+The forward price is an exchange rate agreed upon today for a conversion that will happen in the future.
+For example, a person might lock in an exchange rate today to convert US Dollars to Euros in four months.

-Investors, businesses, and governments utilize forward prices to hedge (protect) themselves against currency risk.
-If an exchange rate is locked in today via a forward price, fluctuations in the exchange rate that would otherwise negatively impact the converter are no longer a concern.
+Investors, businesses, and governments use forward prices to hedge (protect) themselves against currency risk.
+If an exchange rate is locked in today using a forward price, future exchange rate fluctuations that would otherwise harm the converter are no longer a concern.

 Eurodollar bonds